nervosnetwork/docs/docs/references/neuron-key-manager.md

 #### Step 2: Save wallet seed

-- wallet seed is the mnemonic word of private key, you can use it to recover your wallet ( address ).
+- wallet seed is the mnemonic words of private key, you can use it to recover your wallet ( address ).

-- you should save it in a safe place.
+- you must record and save them in a safe place.

  <img src="../assets/neuron-key-manager/save-seed.png" width = "800"/>